okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app/main/index.md

 You can learn more about how this works by reading about [Okta-hosted flows](/docs/concepts/okta-hosted-flows/).

 The first thing that you need to define is how Okta can redirect back to your app.
 This is called a callback route or redirect URI.
-In mobile apps, you use a custom scheme like `your-app:/callback` so that your app can switch back into the foreground after the user is done signing in with the browser.
+In mobile apps, use a custom scheme similar to `your-app:/callback` so that your app can switch back into the foreground after the user is done signing in with the browser.

 <StackSelector snippet="definescheme"/>

 This defines your redirect scheme.
 Add `:/callback` to the scheme to get the full redirect URI (like `com.okta.example:/callback`), which you need in the following steps.

-> `com.okta.example` is just an example scheme.
+> **Note**: `com.okta.example` is just an example scheme.
 You can replace it with any string that follows the pattern of `domain.company.appname`.

 Your mobile app is responsible for parsing the information Okta sends to this callback route.
-Our SDKs can do this for you (covered later in the [Open the sign-in page](#open-the-sign-in-page) section).
+Our SDKs can help you with this task (covered later in the [Open the sign-in page](#open-the-sign-in-page) section).
 For now, just define the route itself.

 ## Create an Okta app integration